techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

 - **1]** Visualize your perfect day: a day when you feel alive, when you are in your full power, living your fullest potential.
 Be specific.
 This might not be a time when you are lying on a beach, it could be a day of crisis or challenge, when you are stepping up and feeling a sense of achievement.
 Write it down.

-  - My perfect day would be when everyone is save ,and free from: death , disease , pain , sadness , hate,  spiritual and physical imperfection , poverty , unrighteousness.
+  - My perfect day would be when everyone is save ,and free from: death, disease, pain, sadness, hate, spiritual and physical imperfection, poverty, unrighteousness.

-    IMAGINE how much potential we could use to really build each other up and no longer use our potentials to kill destroy , hate or ruin each other.
+    IMAGINE how much potential we could use to really build each other up and no longer use our potentials to kill, destroy, hate or ruin each other.
 Wouldn't the sky become a closer limit?

 - **2]** Get interested in the detail of this image.
 Where are you?
 What are you doing?
 What can you see, hear, touch, taste and smell?
 What are you wearing?
 Are you alone or are you with another person, or more than one?
 What is important to you about that relationship?
 How do you feel?

   - I am in Paradise or maybe even Heaven.
-I am learning , working , loving , caring , building , respecting.
+I am learning, working, loving, caring, building, respecting.

-  - I am wearing white clothes , completely clean and I am with millions of good people with the same mindset and motivation to honor this mindset.
+  - I am wearing white clothes, completely clean and I am with millions of good people with the same mindset and motivation to honor this mindset.

-  - It is important that everyone is striving and upholding  love , peace and righteousness in this relationship.
+  - It is important that everyone is striving and upholding  love, peace and righteousness in this relationship.

-  - I feel free , constructive , loved and loving .
+  - I feel free, constructive, loved and loving .

 - **3]** Mine your visualization by asking what is important to you about it.
 For instance, is it because you are making a difference in some way?
 Are you feeling energized because you feel a strong connection to someone?
 Write down a list of the values you uncover.
 The examples given here are intended to help but resist the urge to pick them without starting with your peak experience.

   - The importance is that the ruler of this all is an infinite God.
 God is far beyond everyone's cumulative power and imagination.
-He is a ruler with infinite characteristics , Like infinite power , infinite wisdom , infinite existence , infinite love.
+He is a ruler with infinite characteristics, Like infinite power, infinite wisdom, infinite existence, infinite love.
-     My love for him humbles me .
-Even knowing we will never ever understand or match him ; we are convinced there is no better one to follow, honor and worship.
+     My love for him humbles me.
+Even knowing we will never ever understand or match him ; we are convinced there is no better one to follow, to honor and to worship.

-  - Just knowing his existence , his name,  and have a human idea of the amount of power, love and righteousness he has ; already gives us hope and believe that everything will be all right.
+  - Just knowing his existence, his name, and have a human idea of the amount of power, love and righteousness he has ; already gives us hope and believe that everything will be all right.

   - List of values: